improvedk/improve.dk/source/_posts/orcamdf-rawdatabase-a-swiss-army-knife-for-mdf-files/orcamdf-rawdatabase-a-swiss-army-knife-for-mdf-files.md

 A4.png

-RawColumnParser.Parse will, given a schema, automatically convert the raw bytes into a Dictionary<string, object>, the key being the column name from the schema and the value being the actual type of the column, e.g. int, short, Guid, string, etc. By letting you, the user, specify the schema, OrcaMDF can get rid of a slew of dependencies on metadata, thus ignoring any possible corruption in metadata.
+RawColumnParser.Parse will, given a schema, automatically convert the raw bytes into a Dictionary&lt;string, object&gt;, the key being the column name from the schema and the value being the actual type of the column, e.g. int, short, Guid, string, etc. By letting you, the user, specify the schema, OrcaMDF can get rid of a slew of dependencies on metadata, thus ignoring any possible corruption in metadata.
 Given the availability of the Next & PreviousPageID properties of the header, it would be simple to iterate through all linked pages, parsing all records of each page - basically performing a scan on a given allocation unit.

 ### Filtering Pages